nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st order to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd order to be `Betsy Crower` and clears all existing tags.

+#### Clearing all existing orders: `clear`

+Deletes all existing orders in the CakeCollate database.

+Warning: this is an undo-able operation.

+Format: `clear`

+### List all existing orders : `list`

+Shows a list of all orders in the CakeCollate database.

+Format: `list`

 ### Locating orders by name: `find`